Gemma 4 Local Setup 2026: Run It with Ollama and Open WebUI

 Key Features

-• Multimodal by default.
-All four model sizes handle text and image input.
-The E2B and E4B models also support audio input.
+- Multimodal by default.
+Every variant handles text and image input.
+The E2B, E4B, and 12B models also accept audio (model card).

 Hardware Requirements — What You Actually Need